-If you are planning or considering travel in Economy Class on Qantas or Jetstar during the rest of the year, this is a great opportunity to save some of your points.
+If you are planning or considering travel in Economy Class on Qantas, Jetstar or Emirates during the rest of the year or into next, this is a great opportunity to save some of your points.

 These sales tend to run every 3-4 months and are valuable for those travelling during peak periods and/or as a family or group.

 Eligible travel dates & flights

 This sale runs until 28 September and is valid for travel from 14 October 2018 to 29 August 2019 (except Jetstar which is until 30 June 2019).

 The promotion applies to Economy Class travel on all domestic and international Qantas-, Jetstar- and Emirates-operated routes.

 There have been reports of the Qantas website glitching this week—if this is the case, you may need to log back in at another time.

 Emirates Skywards is also running a 25% discount sale on Economy Class tickets for domestic and international Qantas and all Emirates flights until 28 September.

 All of the following prices are for one-way travel in Economy Class:

 |Route||Regular pricing||Pricing with discount|